 For the annual event, Queen Letizia trusted her head designer Felipe Varela once again.
-She wore a pearl gray tailored jacket with matching Chantilly lace dress.
+She wore a pearl grey tailored jacket with matching Chantilly lace dress.

 The crêpe wool jacket features a lapel collar and metallic double button closure at the front with matching buttons on cuff.

-Underneath the jacket, Letizia wore pearl gray sleeveless Chantilly skirt.
-The top of the dress is made from wool and features an intricate embroidery on the front.
+Underneath the jacket, Letizia wore pearl grey sleeveless Chantilly skirt.
+The top of the dress is made from wool and features intricate embroidery on the front.